exact set is featured on page 20 of the book "The Art of Miniature Firearms, Centuries of Craftsmanship".

 by the best miniature engraver I know.

-to Stanton in hopes of securing government contracts to purchase Heny rifles for the impending Civil War.
-This rifle was made
+in hopes of securing government contracts to purchase Heny rifles for the impending Civil War.
+This rifle was made by master

-by master miniature maker Mike Barrett.
-The markings and engraving were all copied exactly by master engraver Roger Sampson,
+miniature maker Mike Barrett.
+The markings and engraving were all copied exactly by master engraver Roger Sampson, the action

-the action tuned and metal prep done by the late Terry Farrand, the deep blue and firey case color work done by Doug Turnbull.
+tuned and metal prep done by the late Terry Farrand, the deep blue and firey case color work done by Doug Turnbull.
+A gorgeous

-A gorgeous miniature in every regard and of great historical interest.
-The receiver scroll engraved on the right side, the
+miniature in every regard and of great historical interest.
+The receiver scroll engraved on the right side, the left side

-left side showing a panel with the presentation to Secretary to War Stanton.
+showing a panel with the presentation to Secretary to War Stanton.
 Octagon .22 caliber 11 3/4" rifled barrel.
+The stock

-The stock of super fancy dark figured walnut.
+of super fancy dark figured walnut.
 The brass crescent buttplate features the trapdoor for the cleaning rod.
-Fully
+Fully functional

-functional and operates smooth as silk.
+and operates smooth as silk.
 The barrel is a beautiful high polish blued and the hammer and lever are casecolored.
+The brass

-The brass receiver, sideplates, and buttplate starting to show a very pretty patina.
-Please call or email me for additional
+receiver, sideplates, and buttplate starting to show a very pretty patina.
+Please call or email me for additional photos of

 Photo 2, Photo 3, Photo 4, Photo 5, Photo 6, Photo 7, Photo 8, Photo 9, Photo 10, Photo 11, Photo 12, Photo 13, Photo 14